apollographql/apollo-tooling/packages/apollo/README.md

   --passthroughCustomScalars                 Use your own types for custom scalars

   --queries=queries                          Glob of files to watch for recompilation
+                                             (misnomer) Path to your GraphQL queries needs to be specified as "includes" in config file

   --tagName=tagName                          [default: gql] Name of the template literal tag used to identify template
                                              literals containing GraphQL queries in Javascript/Typescript code